mys1024/starter-deno/README.md

 ## Checklist

-Before using this template, please follow the checklist to update the info and config:
+When you use this template, try follow the checklist to update your info and config properly:

+- [ ] Replace `mys1024` with your name in `LICENSE` and `README.md`
 - [ ] Complete the `name` field in `deno.jsonc`
-- [ ] Replace `mys1024` with your name in `LICENSE` and `README.md`
 - [ ] Delete the line `if: ${{ false }}` in `.github/workflows/publish.yml` if you want to publish this package to [JSR](https://jsr.io)

 ## License